Medlar is a fruit tree that has long been forgotten but deserves to be rediscovered!

 Soil – rather rich, well drained

-Like most fruit trees, medlar is best planted in fall.
-This best promotes root development before winter, thus enhancing recovery and regrowth in spring.
+Like most fruit trees, it is best to plant medlar in fall.
+This promotes root development before winter, thus enhancing recovery and regrowth in spring.

 - Medlar loves rather sunny spots, and if sun is lacking, it might not bear medlars.